Kushan Empire: "Little Kushans" and Gupta suzerainty

 The Eastern Kushan kingdom, also known as the "Little Kushans", was based in the Punjab.
 Around 270 their territories on the Gangetic plain became independent under local dynasties such as the Yaudheyas.
 Then in the mid-4th century they were subjugated by the Gupta Empire under Samudragupta.
 In his inscription on the Allahabad pillar Samudragupta proclaims that the Dēvaputra-Shāhi-Shāhānushāhi (referring to the last Kushan rulers, being a deformation of the Kushan regnal titles Devaputra, Shao and Shaonanoshao: "Son of God, King, King of Kings") are now under his dominion, and that they were forced to "self-surrender, offering (their own) daughters in marriage and a request for the administration of their own districts and provinces".
 This suggests that by the time of the Allahabad inscription the Kushans still ruled in Punjab, but under the suzerainty of the Gupta Emperor.

-Numimastics indicate that the coinage of the Eastern Kushans was much weakened: silver coinage was abandoned altogether, and gold coinage was debased.
+Numismatics indicate that the coinage of the Eastern Kushans was much weakened: silver coinage was abandoned altogether, and gold coinage was debased.
 This suggests that the Eastern Kushans had lost their central trading role on the trade routes that supplied luxury goods and gold.
 Still, the Buddhist art of Gandhara continued to flourish, and cities such as Sirsukh near Taxila were established.

 Sasanian, Kidarite and Alchon invasions

 In the east around 350, Shapur II regained the upper hand against the Kushano-Sasanian Kingdom and took control of large territories in areas now known as Afghanistan and Pakistan, possibly as a consequence of the destruction of the Kushano-Sasanians by the Chionites.
 The Kushano-Sasanian still ruled in the north.
-Important finds of Sasanian coinage beyond the Indus river in the city of Taxila only start with the reigns of Shapur II (r.309-379) and Shapur III (r.383-388), suggesting that the expansion of Sasanian control beyond the Indus was the result of the wars of Shapur II "with the Chionites and Kushans" in 350-358 as described by Ammianus Marcellinus.
+Important finds of Sasanian coinage beyond the Indus River in the city of Taxila only start with the reigns of Shapur II (r.309-379) and Shapur III (r.383-388), suggesting that the expansion of Sasanian control beyond the Indus was the result of the wars of Shapur II "with the Chionites and Kushans" in 350-358 as described by Ammianus Marcellinus.
 They probably maintained control until the rise of the Kidarites under their ruler Kidara.

 In 360 a Kidarite Hun named Kidara overthrew the Kushano-Sasanians and remnants of the old Kushan dynasty, and established the Kidarite Kingdom.
 The Kushan style of Kidarite coins indicates they claimed Kushan heritage.
 The Kidarite seem to have been rather prosperous, although on a smaller scale than their Kushan predecessors.
 East of the Punjab, the former eastern territories of the Kushans were controlled by the mighty Gupta Empire.

 The remnants of Kushan culture under the Kidarites in the northwest were ultimately wiped out in the end of the 5th century by the invasions of the Alchon Huns (sometimes considered as a branch of the Hephthalites), and later the Nezak Huns.